vinayhosahalli/paycash/docs/README.md

 # Advanced Usage

-Example using JavaScript to generate a PayButton:
+Example using JavaScript to generate a PayCash:

 <div id="advanced-usage-example"></div>